Rve27/RvKernel-Manager/kernel-profile-template/README.md

 ## Usage

-- The RvKernel Manager app will load these profiles and apply the selected configuration
+- Move all profiles (powersave.sh, balance.sh, performance.sh) to Internal-storage/RvKernel-Manager/kernel-profile/ and then RvKernel Manager app will load these profiles.
-- Each profile contains specific kernel parameter adjustments
-- Users can select profiles through the app interface
-- Changes take effect immediately after profile application

 ## Customization